Fall & Winter Plans

 Questions about community-based learning courses can be directed to Catherine Cotrupi, Assistant Director for Campus and Community Engagement, at email@example.com or 540-231-9186.

-Due to ongoing concerns around the COVID-19 pandemic, Virginia Tech has cancelled international programs through summer 2020.
-The university will continue to monitor the situation to determine whether further cancellations are necessary in fall 2020, winter 2020, etc.
+Due to ongoing concerns around the COVID-19 pandemic, Virginia Tech has cancelled international programs through fall 2020.
+The university will continue to monitor the situation to determine whether further cancellations are necessary in winter 2020, spring 2021, etc.

 if you have any questions or concerns about your co-curricular program, please contact Meghan Weyrens Kuhn, interim director, at firstname.lastname@example.org or 540-231-1356.
 Additionally, Global Education compiled a list of frequently asked questions related to travel during this crisis that may be useful.